Opportunity Statement

 Figma

-Google Forms
+Google Sheets

 Team

-Jordan Kolb
+Jordan Kolb (UX Designer)

 Homework Helper is a proprietary tool of Brownstone Tutors that lets employees compile SAT-prep questions into a PDF which they can then print out and assign to their students.
 It was developed solely by one of the full-stack developers at Brownstone Tutors and lacked the necessary usability that employees needed.

-The Homework Helper tool required a two-page tutorial document in order to understand how to navigate it.
+The Homework Helper tool required a two-page tutorial document to understand how to navigate it.
 This wasted valuable employee time that should be spent helping students and turned many employees off from using it in the first place.

 Understanding the Users